 OSMRC provides information to student respondents involved in a sexual misconduct, dating/domestic violence, or stalking complaint.
-This includes describing the complaint resolution process as stated in the Student Judicial Procedure, reviewing and assisting with requests for reconsideration of interim measures, facilitating accommodations, and providing updates throughout the complaint resolution process.
+This includes describing the complaint resolution process as stated in the Student Misconduct Procedure, reviewing and assisting with requests for reconsideration of interim measures, facilitating accommodations, and providing updates throughout the complaint resolution process.

 OSMRC is not a confidential resource.
 Connecting those involved in the complaint process with confidential, supportive resources is among the office's primary concerns.

 OSMRC does not provide legal advice.
 Those accused of violating a university policy may choose to consult with an attorney at their own expense.